Mumbai-Ahmedabad High-Speed Rail: Station Area Development

 JICA’s Role in Capacity Building and Knowledge Transfer

 JICA’s technical cooperation project focuses on enhancing the capacity of Indian authorities to plan and execute effective SAD.
-This involves providing technical expertise, training programs, and knowledge sharing to equip stakeholders with the necessary skills to develop comprehensive SAD plans.
-The project prioritizes the creation of a comprehensive Station Area Development handbook, a valuable resource for future projects, ensuring the sustainability of the knowledge transfer beyond the MAHSR project.
+This involves providing technical expertise, training programs, and knowledge sharing to equip stakeholders with the necessary skills to develop detailed SAD plans.
+The project prioritizes the creation of a detailed Station Area Development handbook, a valuable resource for future projects, ensuring the sustainability of the knowledge transfer beyond the MAHSR project.
 The focus on four model stations – Thane, Virar, Surat, and Sabarmati – allows for practical application of best practices and the development of replicable models for other high-speed rail projects in India.

 Integrating Sustainable Development Goals (SDGs) into Station Area Planning